-I zipped through this book of essays with much interest.
+I zipped through this book of

 Fascinating . . . with solid footnotes, bibliography, and indexing.
 Definitely worth the read for those who lead others through the Bible, who are interested in history and grammar of language, who wish to learn more about Judean culture during Jesus’ time, and who might be looking for a Lenten read or post-Easter study.